Jonathan Cone is the Director of Engineering over Data and Software Services.

 You might think this to be an obvious task that everyone undertakes before attending an interview, but we find it to not always be the case.
 Even those who prepare diligently for the interview's technical portions may not have spent time understanding what the company does or what the role may entail.
 This is frequently exposed in the questions, or lack of questions, asked by a candidate.
-Spending some time exploring the website before attending the interview will ensure that you have at least a high-level grasp of what FlightAware is and what we do, which hopefully leads to some interesting questions about how we manage flight tracking.
+Spending some time exploring the website and the engineering blog before attending the interview will ensure that you have at least a high-level grasp of what FlightAware is and what we do, which hopefully leads to some interesting questions about how we manage flight tracking.

 For the technical interview, there are a myriad of resources available online to help job applicants prepare for technical interviews.
 Spending some time on those sites is likely to increase the odds that you perform well.
 The questions asked during interviews may seem artificial because they are unlikely to have a 1:1 relationship with the work you do on a daily basis or in school.
 Our questions are limited in scope and designed to give us insights into your thought process.
 We could give take-home problems with larger scope, but that would not address this key interview requirement.
 So, spending a little time familiarizing yourself with the types of questions asked in interviews is likely to put your mind more at ease and help you feel comfortable during this high-stress period, so you perform at your best.